braze-inc/braze-docs/_docs/_help/accessibility.md

 #### Images of text

-Avoid using images of text, as screen readers can’t read text that’s contained inside an image.
-Images of text also don’t resize well, and can’t be customized to the user’s needs and preferences.
+Avoid using images of text, as screen readers can't read text that's contained inside an image.
+Images of text also don't resize well, and can't be customized to the user's needs and preferences.
 With actual text, users can customize things like color and contrast, and resize the text without losing quality.
 When images of text are enlarged, they become pixelated and lower quality, making them difficult to read.

 ### Videos